LinguistDeveloper/clarive/docs/en/rules/palette/control/set-var-ci.markdown

 Data editor to configure has the following keys:

-- **Prepend**: Prepend key, value column is filled with a string to prepend to ci object.
+- **Prepend** - Prepend key, value column is filled with a string to prepend to ci object.

-- **Variable**: Variable key, value column has to be filled with the new stash variable to create
+- **Variable** - Variable key, value column has to be filled with the new stash variable to create.